TomokiMiyauci/result/README.md

 ## Retrieving values from containers

-The container has `isOk` method.
+The container has a `type` that represents the type of its own container.
 This allows you to identify `Ok` containers and `Err` containers.

-The custom type guard narrows down the type of the container.

 ```ts
 import { Result } from "https://deno.land/x/result_js@$VERSION/mod.ts";